Assassination of Armand Călinescu: Legacy

 The vast majority of sources reacting to the events made ample mention of German backing for Călinescu's killers, with the exception of German media.
 German sources alleged that Polish and British political forces had supported the assassination as a means to pressure Romania into abandoning its neutrality — this version was supported by, among others, Hans Fritzsche.

 An even more severe repression of the Iron Guard followed under the provisional leadership of Gheorghe Argeșanu.
 It was inaugurated by the immediate execution of the assassins and the public display of their bodies at the murder site for days on end.
-A placard was set up on the spot, reading De acum înainte, aceasta va fi soarta trădătorilor de țară ("From now on, this shall be the fate of those who betray the country"), and students from several Bucharest secondary schools were required to visit the site (based on the belief that would dissuade them from affiliating with the Guard).
-Executions of known Iron Guard activists were ordered in various places in the country (some were hanged on telegraph poles, while a group of Legionnaires was shot in front of Ion G. Duca's statue in Ploiești); in all, 253 were killed without trial.
+A placard was set up on the spot, reading De acum înainte, aceasta va fi soarta trădătorilor de țară ("From now on, this shall be the fate of those who betray the country").
+Students from several Bucharest secondary schools were required to visit the site (based on the belief that would dissuade them from affiliating with the Guard).
+Mass executions of known Iron Guard activists were ordered in various places in the country (some were hanged on telegraph poles, while a group of Legionnaires was shot in front of Ion G. Duca's statue in Ploiești).
+In all, over 300 members of the Iron Guard were killed.
 Călinescu was succeeded by Marinescu as Minister of the Interior and by Ioan Ilcuș as Minister of Defense.

 One year later, the Iron Guard took its revenge against the repressors.
-Under the National Legionary State (the Iron Guard's government), Marinescu and Argeșanu, alongside other politicians, were executed in Jilava prison, in the Jilava massacre on 26 November 1940.
+Under the National Legionary State (the Iron Guard's government), Marinescu and Argeșanu, alongside other politicians, were executed in Jilava Prison, in the Jilava massacre on 26 November 1940.
 Also at that time, the Călinescu family crypt in Curtea de Argeș was dynamited, while a bronze bust of him which awaited unveiling was chained and dragged through the streets of Pitești.
 Călinescu's wife Adela was required to hand all of her husband's personal documents and, in a letter to Conducător Ion Antonescu, claimed to have been repeatedly harassed by agents of Siguranța Statului.